joaoh82/marvin-blockchain-rust/README.md

 ### Code of Conduct

-Contribution to the project is organized under the terms of the Contributor Covenant, the maintainer of SQLRite, [@joaoh82](https://github.com/joaoh82), promises to intervene to uphold that code of conduct.
+Contribution to the project is organized under the terms of the Contributor Covenant, the maintainer of Marvin Blockchain, [@joaoh82](https://github.com/joaoh82), promises to intervene to uphold that code of conduct.

 ### License